 Although the idea of changing energy providers may sound like a chore, it’s actually a very simple process.
 Just about every major power company in Aotearoa is able to switch you over seamlessly to their network on your behalf, without interrupting the flow of electricity to your home.
 Simply put, you won’t even notice the switch is taking place!

 In addition, be sure to ask the prospective power company about your payment options.
 Direct debit, for example, offers a fantastic level convenience, while SmoothPay allows you to better plan and stick to a budget by ‘smoothing’ out your energy use across the year and taking a consistent amount of money out of your account each billing period.

 3. How long are the contracts?

 What will your life look like in a year?

 Few of us know what the future has in store and there’s a pretty good chance that your lifestyle - and your power needs - is going to change substantially over the next few years.
 An electricity plan that works for you today may be ill-suited to your needs in the future.

 Despite the obvious need for flexibility, many power companies will try to lock you into agreements for years on end.
 As such, when comparing electricity providers it’s vital that you ask about contract lengths and early termination penalties before you commit to anything.
 This is particularly important if the company is offering sign-up credits and/or other incentives, as these goodies usually come with a bunch of strings attached.
 Ideally, try to sniff out a power company that offers great prices without locking you into any long-term contracts.

 Sticking to a New Year’s resolutions is hard - switching power company is not.
-If you’re thinking about changing to a new energy provider in 2018, we’d love to hear from you.
-Pulse Energy offer no long-term contracts, transparent billing and best of all, commit to beating the rates you are currently on.* Give us a call on 0800 785 733 to learn more.
+If you’re thinking about changing to a new energy provider in 2021, we’d love to hear from you.
+Pulse Energy offer no long-term contracts and transparent billing.
+Give us a call on 0800 785 733 to learn more.